Manhattan Beach Securities Attorney

 What is the deadline for filing a FINRA arbitration claim?

-FINRA rules require that claims be filed within six years of the event giving rise to the dispute.
+FINRA Rule 12206 creates a six-year eligibility rule measured from the event or occurrence giving rise to the dispute.
 However, state law statutes of limitations may be shorter.
 Time limits can be complex, so we recommend consulting with a securities attorney promptly if you believe you have a claim.

 Can I sue my broker in court instead of FINRA arbitration?